milanglacier/termint.el/README.md

 risks.
 Thus, while beneficial in certain scenarios, this method requires careful consideration of its potential drawbacks.

+## Bracketed-Paste Mode

+Bracketed-paste mode wraps pasted text in escape sequences, letting terminals distinguish it from typed input.
+In `termint`, control it via `:bracketed-paste-p` in `termint-define`.
+This prevents REPLs from misinterpreting pasted newlines or special characters.
+Most modern REPLs support it, but some may not work perfectly.
+Test with your setup to confirm compatibility.

 ## Comparison with Other Approaches

 ### Emacs Built-in `comint`